symfony/symfony-docs/book/forms.rst

 .. note::

-  These field options are *only* guessed if you're using Symfony to guess the field type (i.e. omit or pass ``null`` as the second argument to ``add()``).
+  These field options are *only* guessed if you're using Symfony2 to guess the field type (i.e. omit or pass ``null`` as the second argument to ``add()``).

 If you'd like to change one of the guessed values, you can override it by